 This fishing village is well known for seafood restaurants.
 You can choose from a variety of live seafood which is traditionally grilled over a fire of coconut husks.

 The famous and one of the oldest temples in Bali – Uluwatu Temple is 13kms to the east of Jimbaran.

 Nusa Dua is famous for water sports like banana boat, parasailing, jetski, and diving.
 Operators charge somewhere between 25USD – 30 USD for each activity.
 However, Nusa Dua has no nightlife.

 Kuta and Legian Street:

 Kuta is the most popular beach on the island and is a hub for backpackers; it is good to spend a day to two by indulging in some water sports and by clubbing in Legian Street.

 You may take a half day trip to the famous Tanah Lot temple or take a guided tour to explore some insights of the nearby attractions in the island.

-Seminyak is a laid back place in the north of Legian, it houses more of an upscale beach resorts and villas, with some trendy bars and restaurants.
+Seminyak is a laid-back place in the north of Legian, it houses more of an upscale beach resort and villas, with some trendy bars and restaurants.

 Sanur has the white sand beach and the sea is usually calm and shallow, the waves here are not high.
 Sanur is often visited by families with young children.
 Sanur is one of the few places on the island where you can dine on the beach.